adambard/learnxinyminutes-docs/CONTRIBUTING.md

   *tool* or *Algorithms & Data Structures*.
 Defaults to *language* if omitted.
 * **filename**: The filename for this article's code.
 It will be fetched, mashed together, and made downloadable.

-   * For non-English articles, *filename* will be used from the English article, unless you want to overwrite it for some reason.
+Non-English articles inherit frontmatter values from the English article (if it exists) but you can overwrite them.

 Here's an example header for Ruby: